History of Andalusia: Roman Baetica

 In 218 BC, the Roman general Publius Cornelius Scipio landed in Empúries to cut off supplies to the Carthaginians.
 After defeating them in some battles, in 210 BC he was appointed consul, at which time the Second Punic War and the conquest of the Iberian Peninsula by the Romans began.
 After the war the Carthaginians abandoned Andalusia and their presence was replaced by that of the Romans, who had to face some pockets of resistance.

 As a result of the Roman victory, the province of Hispania Ulterior was created, which covered almost the entire Andalusian territory, except for the northern part of the provinces of Jaén and Granada and the part of the province of Almería east of the river Almanzora, which were under the administration of the Tarraconense province and later of the Carthaginense.
 Later, in the time of Augustus, a new administrative division was created, the Baetica province with its capital in Corduba.

 The territory was articulated through a network of roads arranged on the basis of three great natural axes of passage: the Baetic depression, the Intrabetic basin and the coast.
-Around these axes there were important population centers, such as Corduba (the capital), Gades, Malaca, Italica, Iliberris, Hispalis, Ostippo, Obulco, etc., which monopolized the collection of taxes, trade and the exploitation of the ager, besides being great centers of penetration of the Roman culture and its distribution throughout their areas of rural influence.
+Around these axes there were important population centers, such as Corduba (the capital), Gades, Malaca, Italica, Iliberris, Hispalis, Ostippo, Obulco, which monopolized the collection of taxes, trade and the exploitation of d nathe ager, besides being great centers of penetration of the Roman culture and its distribution throughout their areas of rural influence.
 The dividing character of great rivers such as the Guadiana and the Guadalquivir, the importance of the great mining districts such as Almadén, the natural frontier of Sierra Morena, the importance of large population centers and the ease of communication by the sea, are elements that served as frontiers and at the same time configured a territorial space with different realities but with a certain cohesion.

 [...] result of a perception that establishes differences.
 The main purpose is the exploitation of resources, in such a way that the beginning of Andalusia as a known territory already indicates something that will be constant in certain periods: colonization [...]